-Evalu conc Domain-core question Prompting questions General considerations Risk of bias Selection and performance bias Allocation Were animals assigned to experimental groups using a method that minimizes selection bias?
-For each study: Did each animal or litter have an equal chance of being assigned to any experimental group (i.e., random allocation^a)?
+Evaluati concei Prompting questions General considerations Risk of bias Allocation Were animals assigned to experimental groups using a method that minimizes selection bias?
+Did each animal or litter have an equal chance of being assigned to any experimental group (i.e., random allocation^a)?
 Is the allocation method described?
 Aside from randomization, were any steps taken to balance variables across experimental groups during allocation?
 These considerations typically do not need to be refined by assessment teams.
 A judgment and rationale for this domain should be given for each cohort or experiment in the study.
-Good: Experimental groups were randomized and any specific randomization procedure was described or inferable (e.g., computer-generated scheme).
+Good: Experimental groups were randomized, and any specific randomization procedure was described or inferable (e.g., computer-generated scheme).
 (Note that normalization is not the same as randomization [see response for adequate].)
 Adequate: Authors report that groups were randomized but do not describe the specific procedure used (e.g., "animals were randomized").
 Alternatively, authors used a nonrandom method to control for important modifying factors across experimental groups (e.g., body-weight normalization).
 Not reported (interpreted as deficient): No indication of randomization of groups or other methods (e.g., normalization) to control for important modifying factors across experimental groups.
 Critically deficient: Bias in the animal allocations was reported or inferable.

-Evaluation concern Domain-core question Prompting questions General considerations Risk of bias (continued) Selection and performance bias (continued) Observational bias/blinding Did the study implement measures to reduce observational bias?
-For each endpoint/outcome or grouping of endpoints/outcomes in a study: Does the study report blinding or other methods/procedures for reducing observational bias?
-If not, did the study use a design or approach for which such procedures can be inferred?
-What is the expected impact of failure to implement (or report implementation) of these methods/procedures on results?
+ation cern Domain-core question Prompting questions General considerations Observational bias/blinding Did the study implement measures to reduce observational bias?
+For each endpoint/outcome or grouping of endpoints/outcomes in a study: • Does the study report blinding or other methods/procedures for reducing observational bias?
 These considerations typically do not need to be refined by the assessment teams.
-Note that it can be useful for teams to identify highly subjective measures of endpoints/outcomes where observational bias may strongly influence results prior to performing evaluations.
-A judgment and rationale for this domain should be given for each endpoint/outcome or group of endpoints/outcomes investigated in the study.
-Good: Measures to reduce observational bias were described (e.g., blinding to conceal treatment groups during endpoint evaluation; consensus-based evaluations of histopathology lesions^b).
-Adequate: Methods for reducing observational bias (e.g., blinding) can be inferred or were reported but described incompletely.
-Not reported: Measures to reduce observational bias were not described.
-(Interpreted as adequate) The potential concern for bias was mitigated based on use of automated/computer driven systems, standard laboratory kits, relatively simple, objective measures (e.g., body or tissue weight), or screening-level evaluations of histopathology.
+(Note that it can be useful for teams to identify highly subjective measures of endpoints/outcomes where observational bias may strongly influence results before performing the evaluations.)
+(If not, did the study use a design or approach for which such procedures can be inferred?
+A judgment and rationale for this domain should be given for each endpoint/outcome or group of endpoints/outcomes investigated in the study. ned) bias (continued) What is the expected impact of failure to implement (or report implementation of) these methods/procedures on results?
+Good: Measures to reduce observational bias were described (e.g., blinding to conceal treatment groups during endpoint evaluation; consensus-based evaluations of histopathology-lesions^b).
+Risk of Bias (continued) and performance b Adequate: Methods for reducing observational bias (e.g., blinding) can be inferred or were reported but described incompletely. tisk of E nd perf Not reported: Measures to reduce observational bias are not described.
+E Selection a (Interpreted as adequate) The potential concern for bias is mitigated based on use of automated/computer-driven systems, standard laboratory kits, relatively simple, objective measures (e.g., body or tissue weight), or screening-level evaluations of histopathology.
 (Interpreted as deficient) The potential impact on the results is major (e.g., outcome measures are highly subjective).
 Critically deficient: Strong evidence for observational bias that impacted the results.